AndreiBoris/homebase/README.md

 Here I will post the current state of this project.

-ETA: End of April 2016

-Current: Just incorporated requireJS and Backbone scaffolding.
-Removed gh-pages costing to allow for cleaner directory structure.
-(Fri Mar 18 20:59:51 2016)
+ETA for generally complete project: **End of April 2016**

+#### Planned Features

+* A blog with comments enabled
+* Backbone single page application
+* Communicate with backend server that stores a database of blog entries
+* Solid Jasmine testing suite
+* Components broken up into requireJS modules

+Current: The old version of this website is currently available on the master branch.
+It is a bare, Skeleton-based website.
+Best feature: it loads fast.

-Next Steps:
+#### Next Steps:

 * Incorporate requireJS and Backbone scaffolding.
 Remove gh-pages hosting to allow for cleaner directory structure.
 (Fri Mar 18 2016)
-* **Design UI** (current step)
+* **Design UI** (current step, ETA Sunday Mar 20 2016)

 ### How to view